Amidst the challenges and constant change of life in a pandemic, presence can be peace.

 As a result, they are sent to the "frontlines" first in order to meet our basic safety and survival needs (living in a pandemic, this might look like adhering to social distancing and mask policies, exercising extreme caution in public/social spaces, or maintaing excellent hand hygiene for ourselves and our children).

-Whatever resources are left over are rationed among less urgent (but ultimately essential) fuctions of daily living such as work, parenting, housekeeping, maintaing our relationships, and self-care.
+Whatever resources are left over are rationed among less urgent (but ultimately essential) functions of daily living such as work, parenting, housekeeping, maintaing our relationships, and self-care.

 Inhibitory control involves self-control and focused attention.
 We use inhibitory control when we think before speaking or acting, and when we resist internal or external distractions.